LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 	jupyter notebook
 ```

--   **`jupyter notebook`**: This command starts the Jupyter Notebook server and opens a web interface in your browser.
+-   **`jupyter notebook`**: This command starts the Jupyter Notebook server and opens a web interface in our browser.
 By default, it launches at `http://127.0.0.1:8888`, in our case in `8889` because the default port is already in use.
 ![enter image description here](http://127.0.0.1/assets/lab8-1.png)

 After running the above commands,  we can see that the Jupyter server has launched, and the `labAI.ipynb` notebook file is visible on the file server interface.
 ![enter image description here](http://127.0.0.1/assets/lab8-3.png)

 ## Install ipykernel
-In this step, we will install the `ipykernel` package, which enables you to run Python code in Jupyter Notebooks.
+In this step, we will install the `ipykernel` package, which enables us to run Python code in Jupyter Notebooks.
 ```
 pip install ipykernel
 ```